Duration: 1 year full time or 2 years part time

 Core ModulesTerm 1 and 2

 Taught modules are followed by a four-month Independent Research Project in term 3 worth 60 credits.
-Students will work with supervisors from both Kew and Royal Holloway, and either develop their own project or select from a list of pre-determined cutting-edge projects.
-Student projects will be written up in the style of an academic paper.
+Students will work with supervisors from both Kew and Royal Holloway, and either develop their own project or select from a list of cutting-edge projects.
+Student projects will be written up in the style of an academic paper and presented at a research symposium.

 All modules are core